-Knowing your strengths and weaknesses not only helps you answer one of the most popular interview questions, but helps you understand yourself, build confidence, and recognize the skills you excel in and areas that offer an opportunity for growth as well.
+Knowing your strengths and weaknesses not only helps you answer one of the most popular interview questions, but helps you understand yourself, build confidence, and recognize the skills you excel in and areas that offer an opportunity for growth.
 Even if you are not preparing for an interview you can benefit from recognizing your strengths and weaknesses.

-It may sound simple, but recognizing your strengths and weaknesses and knowing yourself is a must for interviewing as well as building self-confidence.
+Recognizing your strengths and weaknesses and knowing yourself is a must for interviewing as well as building self-confidence.
 Of course you know you better than anyone.
 Right?
 Actually, it’s not always that easy…is it?
-I recall during some of my first interviews years ago being asked to describe my strengths and weaknesses and saying ‘ummm and well….’ a lot.
+I recall during some of my first interviews being asked to describe my strengths and weaknesses and saying ‘ummm and well….’ a lot.
 Sometimes we need to remind ourselves we have talents, skills, experience and a lot to offer, whether to an employer or just as a reminder to one’s self.

 So, how does one recognize these important traits?
-Ask yourself questions, use keywords to describe each, and write out your pitch.
-Remember, there are certain words to include and others to avoid.
+Ask yourself questions, use keywords to describe each trait/skill/experience, and write out your pitch.

 What is a pitch?
 It is also called the ‘elevator pitch’ – typically a two to three minute explanation of why you are the right person for the position, project, or describing yourself, etc. I have used a pitch for book ideas and article submissions as well as interviews.

 Your pitch is a collection of information in a ‘short version’ quick response.
 When asked to describe your strengths and weaknesses your pitch is a perfect response.
 To create your pitch consider the following questions.
-Please note – I’ve focused on interviewing, but this can easily be used for those seeking this for personal recognition.
+I’ve focused on interviewing, but this can easily be used for personal growth (recognizing a goal to focus on).

 - Recognize your weaknesses.
 What would you like to strengthen?
-What skills do you not feel 100% confident in completing?
 What else would you like to learn?
 You may be the number one sales person or the assistant everyone else comes to with certain questions, but is there a skill you admire in others that you feel you aren’t quite as strong in?
 Could you learn more about a particular computer program, work ahead of deadlines, do you need to know when to delegate or how to set realistic deadlines and prioritize projects, do you want to dive deeper into a presentation program, or stop using post it notes for all your important reminders?
-For example you could add this to your pitch, “I can take on too many projects since I enjoy multitasking, but I have to set limits on myself to ensure each project is completed well and by the deadline.”
+For example you could add this to your pitch, “I can take on too many projects since I enjoy multitasking, but I have to set limits on myself to ensure each project is completed before the deadline.”

 - Where are you going?
 End your pitch with your expectations, future goals, or five year plan (or year or ten year plan).
-For example, “I plan to gain knowledge in my particular field of interest (insert it here), while providing my skills in an education based environment.”
+For example, “I plan to gain knowledge by completing an Adobe InDesign certification program while providing my skills in an education based environment.”

 Practice saying your pitch out loud until you can repeat it confidently and without it sounding rehearsed.
 Accept your strengths and be proud of them.
 Recognize your weaknesses and find an excitement inside you that wants to strengthen them!

-As you accept a job and when you leave a position/job ask your supervisor and coworkers to describe your strengths and weaknesses.
-This will help with your future interviews and with accepting what you excel at and areas you can learn in!
+When you leave a position ask your supervisor and coworkers to describe your strengths and weaknesses.
+This will help with your future interviews and boost self-confidence.
 Update your pitch as often as needed!